PocketCampus/moodle-local_jwttomoodletoken/README.md

 # Production deployment

 1. Copy into `local/jwttomoodletoken` directory.
+Install it in the Moodle Web interface.
+Configure it, for example, by settings `userinfo_url` to `https://login.eduid.ch/idp/profile/oidc/userinfo` and `username_attribute` to `swissEduIDLinkedAffiliationUniqueID`.

 2. Create a role with the `local/jwttomoodletoken:usews` capability.